conan-io/docs/devtools/running_packages.rst

     $ conan install . -g json

 The *conanbuildinfo.json* file produced is fully machine-readable and could be used by scripts to prepare the files and recreate the appropriate format for distribution.
+The following code shows how to read the library and binary directories from the *conanbuildinfo.json*:

 .. code-block:: python